apache/beam/website/www/site/content/en/blog/dataframe-api-preview-available.md

           | beam.WriteToText(..))
 ```

-It’s also possible to use the DataFrame API by passing a function to
+It's also possible to use the DataFrame API by passing a function to
 [`DataframeTransform`](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.transforms.html#apache_beam.dataframe.transforms.DataframeTransform):

 ```